Opening Keynote Address: Transforming Healthcare through Open Innovation (Monday 8:30-9:00 am)

 Artificial Intelligence Challenges the Status Quo (Monday 2:00-2:45 pm)

-People are consumers of products driven by technology using artificial intelligence (AI), but most are not aware of the ways it is used nor how dependent they have become on what it can do.
-The term “artificial intelligence” is itself confusing and misunderstood, but forward-thinking organizations understand its importance.
+People are consumers of products driven by technology, but most are not aware of the ways it is used nor how dependent they have become on what technology can do.
+The term “artificial intelligence” is confusing and misunderstood, but forward-thinking organizations understand its importance.
 During the past several years, major companies such as Google, Apple, Facebook, Amazon, and Microsoft have been increasing their capabilities in AI, with several rapidly expanding into the health care market.
 Although the federal mandate for nationwide use of electronic health records has had a significant impact on the way health care is delivered, the health care industry is still in the early stages of transformation to automation.
 AI is a term frequently used in discussions about ways to use the increasing volume of electronic health care data for predictive medicine and clinical decision making.
 This presentation will explore what AI is, how it is currently being used, how it challenges the way medicine is practiced, and the future of health care.

 Presenter: Vivian West (Duke Center for Health Informatics)